-To create a new plot or to add to an existing plot in the Design Optimization Tool, choose the variable to plot in the Data to Plot list.
+To create a new plot or to add to an existing plot in the Response Optimization Tool, choose the variable to plot in the Data to Plot list.
 Then select the plot type using the Add Plot list.
 The Add Plot list has entries for the supported plot types for the given plot variable.

 To turn on, or off, the display of the response signal at intermediate steps during the optimization, right-click within the white space in the plot and select Responses > Show Iteration Responses.
 The response at an intermediate step is based on parameter values at that intermediate point in the optimization.

 Right-click the white space in a plot and select Axes Properties to open the Property Editor dialog box.

 This figure shows the Property Editor dialog box for a step response.

 In general, you can change the following properties of response plots.

 To specify new text for plot titles and axis labels, type the new string in the field next to the label you want to change.
 The label changes immediately as you type, so you can see how the new text looks as you are typing.